Instructions for authors

-Tables and figures (graphs, drawing, photos) – only black-and-white and should be numbered with Arabic numerals in the order or appearance in the text (e.g. Table 1; Figure 1; Figures 3–4), font 11 cpi.
-Electronic artwork should be submitted as vector graphics (e.g. line artwork) in Encapsulated Postscript Format (EPS) or in MS Excel File Format (XLS), and bitmap files (e.g. half-tones) in Targged Image File Format (TIFF).
-The journal editor may request to redraw the figure and export it again.
-If there is a large table it is allowed to use the font 10 cpi.
-If a table is very large attention should be turned that it have to fit on a page – vertically or horizontally.
+Tables and figures (graphs, drawing, photos) – should be numbered with Arabic numerals in the order or appearance in the text (e.g. Table 1; Figure 1; Figures 3–4), font 11 cpi.
+The table should be fit on a page – vertically or horizontally.
 Table and figure size (with headings and legends) must not exceed 13.5 x 20 cm (because they must fit on B5 page).
-Tables and figures with their headings and legends should be on separate sheets.
+Each table and figure should be presented on a separate sheet.
 The preferred position of tables and figures should be indicated in the margin of the text.
 Footnotes should not be used.
 The number of the table and figure should be written above the table or figure.
 A horizontal line should be drawn above and below the column headings and at the bottom of the table.
 No vertical lines in the table.
 Use TAB and not space bar between columns.

 References in the text.
 Citations in the text should be by author and year: (Coock, 1994; Smith & Trace, 1999).
 When a publication with more than two authors is cited, only the first is named in the text (Jones et al., 1987).
 The results of recent work by Smith et al. (1992)....
 If there is more than one work by the same author or team of authors in the same year, a, b, c, etc. is added to the year both in the text (Smith & Trace, 1999a; Smith & Trace, 1999b) and in the list of references.